MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 Can you see which method we can use?

 Correct!
-We'll use the `imagePickerController(picker: UIImagePickerController, didFinishPickingImage: UIImage!, editingInfo: [NSObject : AnyObject]!)` method!
+We'll use the `imagePickerController(UIImagePickerController, didFinishPickingMediaWithInfo: [UIImagePickerController.InfoKey : Any])` method!

 We'll need to implement this in two steps:

 1. Sign up to become the delegate of the `UIImagePickerController`
-1. Implement `imagePickerController(picker: UIImagePickerController, didFinishPickingImage: UIImage!, editingInfo: [NSObject : AnyObject]!)`
+1. Implement `imagePickerController(_:didFinishPickingMediaWithInfo:)`

 Let's start with the simple part - becoming the delegate of `UIImagePickerController`.